SAP-samples/btp-s4hana-nocode-extension/README.md

  ![Solution Architecture](./discover/images/ScenarioArchitecture.png)

 ## Steps to do in workshop

-1. Login to the Discovery Center with your SAP User and select **Start Mission** : https://discovery-center.cloud.sap/missiondetail/4024/4228/
+1. Login to the Discovery Center with your SAP User and select **Start Mission** to start the mission: [SAP Discovery Center mission](https://discovery-center.cloud.sap/missiondetail/4024/4228/)
 2. Choose tab **Project Board** to see the detailed step by step instructions.
 3. In this workshop, we focus on **AppGyver Development** and we have setup the **Option 2 - Set Up With Mock Server** already for your usage.
 4. Kindly start with the **Develop** section with the highlighted steps below.